COVID-19 Variants of Concern (VOCs)

 VOCs identified globally and in Ontario include:

-PHO is actively monitoring, reviewing and assessing international research on COVID-19 variants.
+PHO is actively monitoring, reviewing and assessing international research on all evolving COVID-19 variants.
 Please see the Synopsis of Key Articles webpage for summaries of COVID-19 variant research.